-- 1. The Participant can visit VSP's Web site at www.vsp.com and sign on under the "Members & Consumers" section.
-Click on the "Out of Network Reimbursement" link under "My Forms."
+- 1. The Participant can visit VSP's Web site at www.vsp.com and sign in as a Member.
+Click on the "Benefits" link and then the "Submit a Claim" under the heading "Oops!
+Did You Go Out of Network" Instructions for completing the form are described.
 Once completed, mail the form to VSP at the address listed below. - 2.
-Make a copy of the itemized billing statement, provide the following information, and mail to the address listed below. - a.
-Participant & Patient Name (first and last) - b.
-Patient Date of Birth - c.
+Include a copy of the itemized billing statement or receipts and be sure to include the following information: - a.
+Doctor's name or office name - b.
+Name of patient - c.
 Date of Service - d.
-Address & Phone Number
+Each service received and the amount paid